 MAIN RESEARCH AXES FOR 2018-2022:

-Europe - Coord: Eduarda Neves
+Europe.
+Art, Curatorship and Critical Studies - Coord: Eduarda Neves

 Europe has been a subject of complex debates in which some artists have been called upon to participate, questioning either the political organization of post-World War II, recent political decisions, or the artistic mapping based on strategies of global geopolitics.
 Taking Europe's multiple representations as our starting point, we aim at undertaking research on the critical approaches that configure some of the present debates, with particular focus on the contemporary art field. (axis website)